MoFEM/mofem-cephas/media/paper.md

  mesh refinement (so-called *h-adaptivity*) leads to a low polynomial convergence rate and, therefore, is severely limited by the current computing capabilities.
 A more elegant approach was paved by Ivo Babuska et al.
  [@babuska1992version], who showed that if one could increase simultaneously the mesh density and the interpolation order, i.e. employ *hp-adaptivity*, exponential convergence is achievable.
 This has been seen as the 'Holy Grail' of numerical methods.

  However, raising the order of approximation comes with a computational cost: the algebraic solver time and the matrix assembly time are increased.
  Unfortunately, there is no universal solution to tackle these two difficulties simultaneously.
 To reduce the algebraic solver time, one method is to use multi-grid solvers, which can work more efficiently if a hierarchical approximation base is available, based on, for example, Legendre [@ainsworth2003hierarchic] or Jacobi [@fuentes2015orientation] polynomials.
-This approach is ideal for elliptic problems such as solid elasticity, however, for hyperbolic problems the efficiency bottleneck could be in the assembly time, e.g. for acoustic wave propagation.
+ This approach is ideal for elliptic problems such as solid elasticity; however, for hyperbolic problems the efficiency bottleneck could be in the assembly time, e.g. for acoustic wave propagation.
 In this latter case, different approximation bases, such as the Bernstein-Bézier base [@ainsworth2011bernstein], allowing for fast numerical integration, could be an optimal solution.
 Finally, the adaptive choice of the mesh density and the approximation order is driven by numerical errors, which can be effectively estimated if error evaluators are embedded into the FE formulation.
 This leads to a family of mixed or mixed-hybrid finite elements that are stable if combinations of different approximation spaces ($\mathit{H}^1$,
  ${\mathbf{H}}({\textbf{curl}})$, ${\mathbf{H}}({\textbf{div}})$ and
  $\mathit{L}^2$) are used.